 Quite right.

-SIBA reports that their members’ cask volumes increased by 10% year-on-year from 2022 to 2023, and went up to 63% of all their 2023 beer production1.
+SIBA reports that their members’ cask volumes increased by 10% year-on-year from 2022 to 2023 and reached 63% of all their 2023 beer production1.

 More people are understanding, aspiring to, and following the trends set by foodies.
-They are increasingly interested in sourdough bread and in real ales.
+They are increasingly interested in sourdough bread and real ales.
 They can immerse themselves in modern beer culture at the same time as valuing and supporting Britain’s proud cask tradition.

 So, this Cask Ale Week, here are five positives in support of your production and active promotion of cask beer:

-At a time when British consumers are increasingly focused on BIG flavours, it can be hard for producers to square the circle.
+At a time when British consumers are increasingly focused on BIG flavours, it can be challenging for producers to square the circle.
 While beer doesn’t have health written all over it, brewers have an ace up their sleeve in the form of cask ale.

 There’s probably no other method of dispense that offers so much flavour at such low ABVs.